dinchen1089/learn_next_js/README.md

 1. File colocation is simply the practice of “keeping together what belongs together” in your project’s folder structure.
 2. In case of Next Js the routes becomes publicly accessible when a `page.tsx` file is added and it should be exported as a default component.

+## Private Folder

+1. A way to tell Next.js. this folder is just for internal stuffs- don't include it in the routing system
+2. The folder and all its sub folders are excluded from routing
+3. `Add an underscore at the start of the folder name`
+4. Private folders are super useful for a bund of things:
+   - Keeping the UI logic separate from routing logic
+   - Having a consistent way to organize internal files in the project
+   - Making it easier to group related files in code editor
+   - Avoiding potential naming conflicts with future Next.js file naming conventions
+   - If you actually want an underscore in your URL, use `%5F` instead.
+That's just the URL-encoded version of underscore